 Local education group

-Led by the government, the local education group is comprised of all development partners, including civil society organizations, teacher associations, donors, multilateral agencies and private sector partners.
+Led by the government, the local education group is comprised of all development partners, including civil society organizations, teacher associations, donors, multilateral agencies and private sector and foundation partners.

 The local education group improves the coordination of technical and financial support and promotes an inclusive sector dialogue, allowing all partners to contribute to a country’s education policies and their implementation.